This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Keeping them in some kind of closed environment will speed up the ripening process.
 And this technique works for any kind of tomatoes, even smaller cherry tomatoes!

 Here are some more detailed instructions for speeding up tomato ripeness!

 How to Ripen Tomatoes in a Paper Bag

 Carefully harvest your mature green tomatoes and place them inside paper bags.
 Yup, a big paper bag.
 The ones you get from the grocery store if you ask for brown paper bags.
 You do save those bags, right?
 Those paper bags can be used and upcycled for so many things!
 Including…yup, garden produce!

 Try to NOT bruise your tomatoes!
 Pick them carefully and place them in the bag carefully – don’t drop them in there as they can easily become damaged.

 You can fill the bag almost all the way, if you’re very careful with the tomatoes.
 But use lots of bags!
 Just depends on how many tomatoes you have.
 The important thing is to be able to preserve tomatoes – you’ve worked hard enough tending to your plants all season.

 The Trick to Using a Paper Bag to Ripen Tomatoes

 OK here’s the trick.
 ALWAYS put one or two red tomatoes in the bag along with all the green ones.

 If you don’t have any red tomatoes at all, then use a banana or an apple instead.
+This will ensure lots of ethylene gas is being produced.
 Add it to the bag, then close the bag up tight and set it aside.